ZEITWERK DATE Our contribution to digitisation

 The lineup of technical innovations in the ZEITWERK DATE includes an additional button at 4 o'clock.
 It is used to separately advance the hour indication, thus solving a problem that originated in the date display in the first place.
 Since it calls for a time setting that is accurate to 24 hours, it would take too long to adjust the time via the crown – minute by minute.
 The integration of the hour button was associated with a considerable design effort.
 To enable the correction independently of the switching cycles of the movement, a clutch uncouples the hour ring from the jumping numerals mechanism each time the button is pressed.
 The switching impulse is generated when the button is released.

 The new manually wound calibre L043.8 stands out with its clearly organised movement architecture.
 Still in place: the patented constant-force escapement that handles two tasks.
 As a remontoir device, it powers the balance with a uniform amount of force for the entire running duration.
 Additionally, it delivers the once-a-minute impulse for switching the three-disc jumping numerals display.

-You are interested in our novelties?
+You are interested in our debuts?